 Museum of Science and Industry

 I’ve been lucky enough to visit this museum on three separate occasions and every single visit was great.
 My first visit was on a sixth grade end of the year field trip, but I’ve since been back as an adult.
-Whether you’re traveling with kids or your an adult with a love of science, make sure to add this museum to your list.
+Whether you’re traveling with kids or your an adult with a love of science, make sure to add this museum to your list of things to do in Chicago.

 You’ll find displays on all kinds of different sciences.
 Learn about mechanics, weather, math, and so much more.
 Plus there’s some other featured exhibits you should check out too.
 Did you know that the Museum of Science and Industry has U-505 German Submarine that you can tour?